Break Through B2B Marketing – Beyond R&R (Relationships and Referrals)

 Yeah!
 We now have an SQL (Sales Qualified Lead).
 In a subsequent blog we will go over the specific steps that happen when the sales team is provided a SALES QUALIFIED LEAD.
 The pass-off from sales to marketing is one we spend a significant amount of time working to ensure success.
 Quick fact: Those companies that follow up within 5 minutes of an SQL becoming qualified are 100 times more likely to connect.

 We are now in the bottom of the funnel.
 Our SALES QUALIFIED LEAD is ready to receive a proposal.
 Based on our efforts to data (educating and building credibility) there is a good chance we are close to having a new client.
 Having a sales team that understands the dynamics of this conversion (whether it be a call or in person) is key to a successful presentation and natural progression to a new client.

 Our experience shows that if we do a good job in the first five steps of the funnel, actually closing the deal is actually just the last step in the process – not a huge ask!

 Hopefully this gave you a decent overview of a process we know works.
 Having said that, there are several additional layers of detail to turn this into an actionable initiative for your organization.
-I totally understand that and am committed to giving you the details you need to helping to make your B2B sales and marketing initiative an absolute success.

 If you have any questions, don’t be shy about reaching out.
 Shoot me an email at [email protected]